Managing surplus cash in your company

 Tax efficient business restructuring

-You may want to consider setting up a holding company that is separate from your trading company and create a group structure.
+Now may be the time to consider restructuring your company.
+You may want to consider setting up a holding company and create a group structure.
 This can create significant tax efficient benefits if set up correctly.

 You could also look at de-merging.
 De-merging involves taking one company out of the group and into a new holding company.
 This means you’ll be running an investment business.
 By de-merging you create a trading group for your operational activity to take place and an investment group to hold excess cash, enabling that cash to work better for you and your business.